MarsBased/marsbased-website-old/_posts/2015-10-26-We-Launched-Slack-For-The-Barcelona-Startup-Community.markdown

 *Captain's log, stardate {{page.date | martian_date}}*

 Slack is the new trend in online communications.
 Given its free-for-all policy, all kinds of companies adopted this popular communication app as their <i>de facto</i> communication platform.
-Slack is <a href="http://www.fastcompany.com/3042326/tech-forecast/with-500000-users-slack-says-its-the-fastest-growing-business-app-ever" title="Fast Company article about Slack" target="_blank">quickly becoming a communication standard</a> among companies and communities.
+Slack is <a href="http://www.fastcompany.com/3042326/tech-forecast/with-500000-users-slack-says-its-the-fastest-growing-business-app-ever" title="Fast Company article about Slack" target="_blank" rel="nofollow">quickly becoming a communication standard</a> among companies and communities.

 We're excited to announce the launch of a Slack Community for <strong>all</strong> Barcelona startups and entrepreneurs.